girlnotfound/SVG-Savvy/README.md

 - Navigate to the project directory

-- Open the terminal and run the command: npm install
+- Open the terminal and run the command: `npm install`

 ## Usage

-To use SVG Savvy use the terminal to run the command: node index.js.
+To use SVG Savvy use the terminal to run the command: `node index.js`

 - You will be prompted to enter the name of the SVG file to be created.
-The file will be saved with the provided name and a .svg extension.
+The file will be saved to the folder: generated-logos with the provided name and a .svg extension.

 - You will be prompted to enter text for the logo - you can enter up to three characters.